-Development of language competence through the reception of authentic texts of increasing thematic and linguistic complexity, focusing on complex German language tools for written and oral business, socio-economic and professional communication, particularly in the field of globalization, economics, development and immigration.
-Familiarity with topics related to sustainability and projects of development, to specific disciplinary areas and actual aspects, referring to the Germanspeaking countries in the framework of the enlarged EU.
+Development of language competence through the reception of authentic texts of increasing thematic and linguistic complexity, focusing on complex German language tools for written and oral business, socio-economic and professional communication, particularly in the field of globalization, economics, development, and immigration.
+Familiarity with topics related to sustainability and projects of development, to specific disciplinary areas and actual aspects, referring to the German-speaking countries in the framework of the enlarged EU.

-SDGs covered in the course are: all 17 goals.
+SDGs: all 17 goals.